|Image credit: 4.bp.blogspot.com

 The questions above give you a general idea of what you need to include in your e-commerce terms and conditions.

-10 terms and conditions you should include on your e-commerce site.
+10 terms you should include on your e-commerce site.

 Now let’s look at the main areas you need to watch out for: